Creating a budget that includes all of the most commonly forgotten wedding costs can help you to avoid last minute problems and make big savings.

 A thorough, realistic budget is the best tool for preventing forgotten, unexpected and unnecessary costs from sneaking up on you during your wedding planning.

-Work out how much you can afford to spend in total, make a list of everything you need to sort then decide how you'll divide your wedding budget.
+Work out how much you can afford to spend in total, make a list of everything you need to sort then decide how you will divide your wedding budget.

 Try to make your list as detailed as possible, and ensure that you set aside enough for each item.
 Recently married friends, wedding magazines and websites are all good sources of advice.

-Suddenly realising that you forgot to budget separately for the bride's shoes, veil or accessories after you've spent your money on an expensive dress is exactly the sort of stress you want to avoid as your big day approaches.
+Suddenly realising that you forgot to budget separately for the bride's shoes, veil or accessories after you have spent your money on an expensive dress is exactly the sort of stress you want to avoid as your big day approaches.

 You should also look at prices or ask for quotes early on to ensure that the money you set aside for each cost is realistic.